openemr/openemr/README.md

 ### Reporting Issues and Bugs

 Report these on the [Issue Tracker](https://github.com/openemr/openemr/issues).
-If you are unsure if it is an issue/bug, then always feel free to use the [Forum](https://community.open-emr.org/) and [Chat](https://www.open-emr.org/chat/).
+If you are unsure whether it is an issue or a bug, then always feel free to use the [Forum](https://community.open-emr.org/) and [Chat](https://www.open-emr.org/chat/).

 ### Reporting Security Vulnerabilities